EduardoLopes00/git-shortcuts/README.md

   ![image](https://user-images.githubusercontent.com/60946104/194797166-708673f7-bfd5-44d9-b9a2-512af0af0393.png)

   - <b>ammend</b>: the "l" alias will take the changes, and gather it in the last commit that you've made.
 For example: I have commited a console.log and realized that it should be an alert instead.
 You run this command and it will gather the changes in the last commit, avoiding generate a new unnecessary commit

+## Conclusion
+Now that you have some good shortcuts, is up to you decide whether expand this list or modify these that are already list.